edina/nbexchange/README.md

 **IMPORTANT**

 - `action.timestamp` is deliberately set to whatever the value in a submissions `timestamp.txt` file contains - this is how we can tie an action to a submission.
+  - This value should be one of the parameters passed in from the client
 - `feedback.timestamp` is deliberately set to match whatever value `action.timrstamp` is - this is how we can tie a piece of feedback to a submission
-- `feedback.created_at` is always a UTC time
+  - This value should be one of the parameters passed in from the client
+- all other `action.timestamp`, and `feedback.created_at`, entries are _now(UTC)_

-Note that nbexchange (internally) doesn't really care about timezones - for the most part it is given times to store as part of a POST request, and returns the same.
+Internally, nbexchange doesn't care about timezones - unless it's specticially given a datetime, it uses UTC.

 The time _stamp_, the string representation of that time, **does** need to match what it defined in the jupyterlab Exchange plugins.